benbotto/node-data-mapper/README.md

 # node-data-mapper

-A lightweight object-relational mapper for node.js using the data mapper pattern.
+An object-relational mapper for node.js using the data-mapper pattern.  node-data-mapper is fast, and it has an intuitive interface that closely resembles SQL.
+And because the data-mapper pattern is used instead of active record, data models are plain old JavaScript objects.

 ##### Table of Contents